Beauty's in the eye of the beholder.

 Gettin' Slick and Sassy

 Urban Decay's 24/7 line.
-Also check out their
+Also check out their gold eyeliner pencil that's another wing of the line.
+I promise you won't be disappointed! |

 To take it a step up in the drama and difficulty departments, go for a liquid liner.
 I personally rarely wear it--but I have applied it to many people.
 The key is to go at it slow and steady and not rush--because then you'll look like you're bleeding blue/purple/black all over your face.
 Liquid liners are best for a clean or dramatic look; you can taylor the line to be as thin and natural-looking or as thick and cat-eyed as you'd like.
 Two of my favorites are Laura Mercier's liquid eyeliners (because they're easier to control) and Urban Decay's fun metallic-y set (let's be honest: I can't even resist that packaging!).